 The Basketball Skills Competitions are offered in the fall in several school districts across the state, providing athletes with an opportunity to compete in the three basic skills of basketball: dribbling, passing and shooting.

-All other skills events begin with an Opening Ceremony at 10:15 a.m. and conclude by 1:30 p.m.
+*All events begin with an Opening Ceremony at 10:00 a.m. and should end no later than 1:30 p.m.

 Levels of competition